 - Debtors in Chapter 12 can sell a portion of the farm real estate and pay significantly fewer taxes on the profit from that sale.

 Chapter 12 is arguably the most debtor-friendly option in the Bankruptcy Code.

 Bankruptcy filing fees are the same in every state of the country.
-If you’re filing for Chapter 7 bankruptcy, the fee is $306.
-If you’re filing under the terms of Chapter 13, the filing fee is $281.
+If you’re filing for Chapter 7 bankruptcy in Texas, the fee is $335.
+If you’re filing under the terms of Chapter 13, the filing fee is $310.
 These fees are the same regardless of whether you’re filing alone or a joint petition.
 In the vast majority of cases, you’ll need to pay the fee at the time of your filing.
 Depending on a person’ situation, you may be able to pay the filing fee in installments or have it waived altogether – though this is usually reserved for people who are poverty-stricken.

 Attorney Fees in Bankruptcy

-In most Chapter 7 bankruptcy cases, attorney fees are paid up front.
-Alternatively, in Chapter 13 bankruptcy most attorneys ask for partial payment upfront with the remaining fees paid in monthly installments through your Chapter 13 plan.
+In most Chapter 7 cases, attorney fees are paid before filing for bankruptcy in Texas, often via a payment plan based on your budget and the timeframe within which you want to file.
+Alternatively, in Chapter 13 most bankruptcy lawyers ask for partial payment upfront with the remaining fees paid in monthly installments through your Chapter 13 repayment plan.

 Credit Counseling Fees in Bankruptcy

 Under the US Bankruptcy Code, if you file for bankruptcy you must undergo credit counseling from a nonprofit credit counseling agency.
 Agencies must be approved by the United States Trustee within 180 days of your filing for bankruptcy.
 While rates vary, in general you can expect to pay around $15 to complete any required credit counseling.